VaibhavUpreti/hugo-blog/content/blog/My-Journey-to-GSoC-2023-with-CircuitVerse.md

 The above process may appear difficult, but in my experience, it is actually quite simple and straightforward.
 Ultimately, contributing to open source software can have a transformative impact on one's life.
-I followed these guidelines, helped to successfully qualify for Google Summer of Code on my first attempt during my sophomore year.
+I followed these steps that helped to successfully qualify for Google Summer of Code on my first attempt in my sophomore year.